Stop your sneezing, red eyes, itchy throat, and runny nose by cleaning your heating and cooling system regularly.

-According to the Environmental Protection Agency, the air inside your home may have up to five times the pollutants as the air outside your home, including that pollen, mold, dust mites and pet dander that cause allergic reactions.
-Your HVAC system helps to deliver these allergens throughout your home if you don’t properly maintain it.
+According to the Environmental Protection Agency, the air inside your home may have up to five times the pollutants as the air outside your home, including that pollen, mold, dust mites, and pet dander that cause allergic reactions.
+Your HVAC system helps to deliver these allergens throughout your home if you don’t properly maintain them.

 Here’s how regular maintenance on your heating and cooling systems can help reduce indoor allergens in your home and keep you and your family breathing easier year-round: